you-zhou/notes/dev.md

 [great examples for string format](https://pyformat.info/)

 There are three ways to format  a string.
-* built-in operator `%` - similar to C's printf (not recommended by the docs due to poor support to display tuples and dictionaries correctly)
+* built-in operator `%` - similar to C's printf (not recommended by the docs due to poor support to display tuples and dictionaries correctly) [Python docs](https://docs.python.org/3/library/stdtypes.html#printf-style-string-formatting)
 	```python
 	"Num: %d Hex: %x" % (12, 13)
 	# 'Num: 12 Hex: d'